 Social isolation is deeply damaging to our health, well-being and quality of life.
 We know that seniors and people on lower incomes are the most vulnerable to mental health challenges.
 Reconnecting people with their communities provides economic, safety and health benefits while respecting taxpayers.
 The Mobility Greenway addresses our mental health and social isolation crisis head on by creating a vibrant green space network which also connects people to key local employment and social opportunities.

-GIVE OUR LOCAL BUSINESSES AND YOUNG ENTRPRENURS A MOBLITY LIFELINE
+GIVE OUR LOCAL BUSINESSES AND YOUNG ENTREPRENEURS A MOBILITY LIFELINE

-Local businesses, which already operate on tight cash flows, cannot afford to cope with years of disruption and delays once the project is started.
-The commercial-grade pathway that will open in stages while the LRT is being constructed will allow customers to easily reach their doors, while enabling easier and less costly delivery services.
+Local businesses, which already operate on tight cash flows, need more cost effective and sustainable ways to carry goods and move people.
+Cargo cycles can meet these needs - if they can be accessed local businesses.
+Our commercial-grade Greenway will allow customers to easily reach their doors, while working with locals to ensure that businesses have the tools to offer easier and less costly delivery services.
 Young entrepreneurs will be able to put their skills to use and offer mobile services throughout the northwest, especially to the benefit of seniors who need the help!